sakra/FindMathematica/README.md

     $ cmake -DCMAKE_C_FLAGS=-m32 -DCMAKE_CXX_FLAGS=-m32 ..

-The module has been tested with *Mathematica* versions 7.0 and 8.0 and gcc 4.4 under 32-bit and 64-bit versions of Ubuntu 10.
+The module has been tested with *Mathematica* versions 7.0 and 8.0 and GCC 4.4 under 32-bit and 64-bit versions of Ubuntu 10.

 ### Mac OS X Usage Hints